mikeroyal/PipeWire-Guide/README.md

 [WebRTC](https://webrtc.org/) is an open-source project that adds real-time communication capabilities to your application that works on top of an open standard.
 It supports video, voice, and generic data to be sent between peers, allowing developers to build powerful voice- and video-communication solutions.

-## Setting up PipeWire for Ubuntu/Debian
+## Installing PipeWire for Ubuntu/Debian

 **Note:** For those using Pop!_OS 22.04 or later PipeWire is already setup by default.